Saturday, September 23, 2017

 • Does Luke 15:7-10 Support Prayers To Deceased People, Since It Says Angels In Heaven Rejoice Over The Conversion Of Sinners?:

--Angels rejoicing over a conversion cannot simply translate into support for them receiving our prayer requests because they most probably know when a soul is added to the Book of Life.
-Even if saints and angels in heaven were conscious of events on earth, could hear prayers, and had the ability to pray for somebody on earth, it would not follow that we are justified in offering prayer petitions to entities other than God.
+-Angels rejoicing over an instance of conversion cannot simply translate into biblical evidence of them receiving our prayer requests, since there could be other ways of them obtaining that information, such as when a soul is added to the Book of Life.
+Further, even if saints and angels in heaven were conscious of events on earth, could hear prayers, and had the ability to pray for somebody on earth, it would not follow that we are justified in offering prayer petitions to entities other than God.
 Satan is without a doubt conscious of events taking place in this world, yet no Roman Catholic would ever suggest prayer to him.

 • Does Hebrews 12:1 Support Prayer To The Saints, Since It Speaks Of Believers Being Surrounded By A Cloud Of Witnesses?: